 Let me tell you a little bit about each board that I have.

 Varmilo VA87MR #1 It has a blue case and white PBT front printed keycaps as seen above.
 The switches are Gateron Blue with blue LED lights.
 I call it "my boy blue!"
 The white keycaps on the blue case have crisp and clean look that I like.
-The Gateron blues are a light and the clickiness isn't that loud.
-The LED's a bright and shine through the key cap plastic at night so I usually keep it on the lowest lighting level.
+The Gateron blues have a light feel and the clicks aren't that loud.
+The LEDs are bright and shine through the key caps at night so I usually keep them on the lowest level of brightness.

 Varmilo VA87MR #2

 I loved my first Varmilo VA87MR keyboard so much that I ordered another!
-This time I got it with Gateron Green switches, orange LED lights, white case, and white key caps.
-The green switches are heavier which I like and I didn't have a tenkeyless board with greens yet.
-They aren't as crisp as Cherry MX Green though, unfortunately.
+This time I got it with Gateron Green switches, orange LED lights, a white case, and white key caps.
+The green switches are heavier which I prefer and I didn't have a tenkeyless board with greens yet.
+They aren't as crisp as Cherry MX Green but better than blues nonetheless.
 The all white/orange LED also looks pretty sweet.

-Varmilo VA87MR #3 I got this one with a white case and mint keycaps just because mint is completely different.
-I've never used it with the mint keycaps though.
+Varmilo VA87MR #3 I got this one with a white case and mint key caps just because mint is wacky color.
+I've never used it with the mint key caps however.
 It has white LEDs and Cherry MX White switches.
-Cherry MX Whites are like a smoother version of Cherry MX Greens and have a less noisy click.
-I went with white on white on white because it makes the board great for swapping out and highlighting most keycap sets.
-Right now I've got the /dev/tty set on there now and it looks great.
+Cherry MX Whites are a smoother version of Cherry MX Greens and have a quieter click.
+I went with white on white on white because it makes the board great for swapping out and highlighting most key cap sets.
+I've got the /dev/tty set on there now and it looks great.